Visa requirements for Pakistani citizens

 Visa requirements for Pakistani citizens are the requirements by other countries to obtain a visa before entry on an ordinary Pakistani Passport.

-As of April 2025, Pakistani citizens had Visa free, visa-on-arrival and eVisa access to 32 countries and territories.
+As of 2026, Pakistani citizens have visa-free or visa on arrival access to 30 countries and territories, ranking the Pakistani passport 100th in the world according to the Henley Passport Index.

 All of the updated links and visa-related requirements can be found listed in the chart below.
-Pakistani passport holders that hold multi-entry visas or permanent residency permits in certain European countries, Canada, USA, GCC states or Australia (for example) may grant the ability to apply for eVisas to certain nations, as well as Visa on Arrival access that they would not have without visas to these nations.
+Pakistani passport holders that hold multi-entry visas or permanent residency permits in certain European countries, Canada, USA, GCC states or Australia (for example) may grant the ability to apply for e-Visas to certain nations, as well as Visa on Arrival access that they would not have without visas to these nations.

-The Pakistani passport is currently ranked 100th in terms of travel freedom according to the Henley Passport Index in the Second Quarter of 2025.